Terminal

 2005:

-• A Decade of Democracy: Witnessing South Africa at the NSA Gallery in Durban, South Africa, September 2005.
+• A Decade of Democracy: Witnessing South Africa at the KZNSA Gallery in Durban, South Africa, September 2005.
 (Catalogue)

 2004:

-• Makeshift: A group Exhibition, Belkin Satellite Gallery in Vancouver Canada, February 2004.
+• Makeshift: A group Exhibition, Belkin Satellite Gallery in Vancouver Canada, February 2004 (first exhibited Johannesburg, 2003).

 • A Decade of Democracy: Witnessing South Africa (Opened in Boston in April and will travel around America until November 2004).